ris3abh/DSCI521Covid-19DashBoard/README.md

 ## 2. 'Official time-series dataset(Mexico)' was provided by the mexican government about the daily cases of Covid-19 in the country.
 The 4 CSV files contain data about Suspected cases, Confirmed cases, Death cases and Negative Cases in a time series format for all the cities in mexico.

+## Challenges & Limitations
+* Cleaning the data-set like removing the NULL values and changing the date format of the patient died column
+  - null values were changed to 97, 98, and/or 99
+  - reformat date of die (999-99-99) to died column

+## reference: